 Dawn, already long out of sight, ignored Spike's cries and continued running.

-Dawn stood atop the ruined platform that Buffy had leaped from just months ago.
-She was looking down at the ground through the hole caused by the discharge of the portal that her blood had opened.
-Spike had spend several long, agonizing minutes trying to locate Dawn before he had relied on his sense of smell to track her down.
-When he got close, Spike had called her name, but she ignored him, letting his words drift away with the wind blowing through her hair.
+Dawn stood atop the ruined platform that her sister had leaped off of just months ago.
+She was looking down at the ground below, peering through the hole that the dimensional rift had caused, that her blood had opened.
+Spike called her name, but she ignored him, letting his words drift away with the wind blowing through her hair.

 "Bit, get away from there," Spike said as he finally caught up to her.
 "Come back down with me.
 We need to leave SunnyHell before those biker demons find us and -